How to run a gridnode

 Windows

-For example: below is the command you would enter in powershell
+For connection, use the command below in powershell

 or terminal